 "Do you represent public safety workers who get hurt on the job?"
 Yes.
-San Diego, CA Attorney Robert A. McLaughlin has great respect for public safety workers.
-He appreciates the often thankless job they do to help keep the people in San Diego County safe.
+McLaughlin & Sanchez have great respect for public safety workers.
+We appreciate the often thankless job they do to help keep the people in San Diego County safe.
 And when they are hurt performing this valuable service, he wants to make sure they get all the resources they need.

 Protecting the public can be a very dangerous job, and the risk of injury is higher than in other occupations.
 The injuries public safety members suffer can leave them with huge medical bills.
 They may be unable to work for a long period of time.
 They deserve the best medical care and the maximum amount of financial benefits the law allows.
 Our goal when we represent a public safety member is to make sure that's what happens.

 In California, public safety members are covered under sections of the Labor Code.
 These provide injured workers payments of up to one year of full salary, with no income tax, and coverage for all medically necessary treatment.

 "What types of public safety members can file for workers' compensation?"

 Other public safety members eligible to file claims include harbor or port police, transit police, sheriff's deputies, probation officers and member of airport law enforcement.
 Apprentice officers and volunteer officers are also covered under the law.

 A public safety member must file a claim for benefits within one year after the date of injury.
 But it is a good idea to have legal representation when filing a claim.

 "How can you help with my workers' compensation claim?"

 The approval of workers' compensation claims for public safety members is not automatic.
 Each case is reviewed and many are denied.
 If you've been injured on the job, McLaughlin & Sanchez can help you protect your rights.